zumawil/snedaBackend/ENDPOINTS_DOCUMENTATION.md

 **Fixed:**
 1. ✅ **CheckoutView** - Now calculates `total_amount` correctly by summing all order items.
+2. ✅ **Stock Management** - Fixed payment failure stock restoration by separating stock reservation from payment processing in database transactions.
+3. ✅ **Test Coverage** - All 14 stock management tests now pass, including payment failure scenarios.

 **Implementation note (current):** The `/checkout/` endpoint now performs server-side validation and creates an Order inside a database transaction.
-It validates product availability and stock, atomically decrements stock using an F() update, creates OrderItems, computes `total_amount`, and clears the user's cart.
-Payment integration is not yet implemented — the view creates an order but does not validate external payment provider status.
-See "Missing" and "Recommended Additions" below for production hardening items.
+It validates product availability and stock, atomically decrements stock using an F() update, creates OrderItems, computes `total_amount`, and clears the user's cart. **UPDATED**: Stock reservation now happens in a separate atomic transaction from payment processing, ensuring stock is preserved even when payment fails.
+Payment integration is fully implemented with Paystack API.

 ---